TYPO3-Documentation/rst-rendering-demo/README.rst

 Usage without ddev
 ==================

 #.
-Use PHP 8.0
+Use PHP 8.2
 #.
-Clone this repostory
+Clone this repository
 #.
 Run the following::

         composer install